Old Post Office (Washington, D.C.): East Atrium annex

-Post-expansion

 A small fire broke out on the west side of the Old Post Office Building between the ninth floor ceiling and the roof on August 26, 1992.
 Workers repairing the roof accidentally caused the blaze, which began at 3:45 pm and was extinguished 45 minutes later.
 Although small, the fire snarled downtown traffic during the evening rush hour.

 By October 1993, despite more than 3 million visitors a year, OPOJV was behind on its rent to GSA and in default on its mortgage to Collin Equities (a subsidiary of Wells Fargo).
 Real estate experts blamed the cost of heating and cooling the vast atrium, heavy tenant turnover, and the lack of a theater for a space below the East Atrium.
 Although the D.C.
 Convention and Visitors Association said the Old Post Office was the eighth most-visited attraction in the District of Columbia, retail experts believed it had never made money, and the East Atrium did not bring in enough rent to support the Old Post Office Pavilion.

 Collin Equities/Wells Fargo foreclosed on OPOJV in October 1993.
 The bank hired Hill Partners, a real estate management firm from Charlotte, North Carolina, to revitalize the retail aspects of the development.
 Hill Partners said that improving access to and shoppers' awareness of the retail area, it could double the number of visitors to the Old Post Office to more than 7 million.
 Hill Partners began reevaluating its tenant mix with a view to adding retailers which D.C. residents needed.
 It also revealed that the East Atrium was a money-loser, never filling more than half its space.
 Whether the East Atrium would remain open was not clear.
 The company agreed, however, to keep the Pavilion area a "festival marketplace" (one which offers a combination of entertainment, food, and retail shops).